Bina-Desa-2024/.github/profile/README.md

 ## 📚 Overview

-**MBKM Mandiri Bina Desa 2024** is a transformative community development initiative aimed at integrating technology with local resources to enhance the quality of life in Kecamatan Sungai Raya Kepulauan.
+**MBKM PMKM Tematik Bina Desa Informatika 2024** is a transformative community development initiative aimed at integrating technology with local resources to enhance the quality of life in Kecamatan Pemangkat.
 As part of the **Merdeka Belajar-Kampus Merdeka (MBKM)** program, this project empowers students to engage in real-world applications and embrace social responsibility.

 ### 🚀 Mission